 Members can borrow up to 4 times their savings and can also borrow against their own deposit contributions, otherwise known as self-guarantee.
 Their primary loan product known as Gold Loan can be accessed at 14% over a period of six years.

 A feature that is unique to this Sacco is that members pay a mandatory Kshs 1,200, a contribution towards a risk fund.
 In the event of death, the next of kin is refunded 200% of the contributed deposits. a last expense of Kshs 150,000 is paid towards burial costs.
 When a member dies or becomes disabled, their active loan is cleared by the insurance company.

 One can open a savings account with as little as Kshs 5,000.
 For those between 18-24 years, one can open a transactional account dubbed ‘My Chumz’ and start earning interest from Kshs 1,000.

 One of its loan products has a repayment period of 6 years, one of the longest repayment periods for SACCO loan products.

 This SACCO has savings accounts that calculate interest monthly depending on prevailing market conditions.

 With its offices in Gigiri near the UN complex, this Sacco has most of its loan interest rates stand at 12% per annum, on reducing balance.
 Members can access loans after three months of contribution.

-To be a member, one must raise a minimum share capital of Kshs 50,000, joining fee of Kshs 1,000 and commit to contributing 2,300 every month.
-You can also become a member through transferring your contributions from another sacco.
+To be a member, one must raise a minimum share capital of Kshs 50,000, a joining fee of Kshs 1,000 and commit to contributing 2,300 every month.
+You can also become a member by transferring your contributions from another SACCO.

-Choosing whether or not to commit your savings in a sacco is not a simple decision.
+Choosing whether or not to commit your savings to a SACCO is not a simple decision.
 However, there are few savings options that make better fiscal sense.
-If you do, remember that if you wish to withdraw your savings in a sacco, you will be required to give 60 days’ notice in most saccos or pay a fee.
+If you do, remember that if you wish to withdraw your savings in a SACCO, you will be required to give 60 days’ notice in most SACCOs or pay a fee.